staterepme/State-Gov-Tracker/README.md

 ------------
 Clone the repo (`git clone https://github.com/jasonblanchard/State-Gov-Tracker.git`)

-Copy `StateGovTracker.db` from dropbox file to project directory
+Copy `StateGovTracker.db` from dropbox file to project directory.

 Copy `settings_example.py` to `settings.py`.
 Modify `settings.py` and point the `DATABASES name` to your local `StateGovTracker.db` file

+Run `pip install -r requirements.txt` in project directory in order to install dependencies.

-Install `python-sunlight` via pip - `pip install sunlight`.
-Register for an API-key at `http://services.sunlightlabs.com/accounts/register/`.
+Register for an API-key for the Sunlight Foundation at `http://services.sunlightlabs.com/accounts/register/`.
 Save the API key in `~/.sunlight.key`.
-For information see `http://python-sunlight.readthedocs.org/en/latest/index.html` for more information.
+For information see `http://python-sunlight.readthedocs.org/en/latest/index.html`.

 `cd` top level project directory and run `python manage.py runserver`.
-If it complains about dependencies, install them.

-Once all the dependencies are installed, `python manage.py runserver` should work.

 License
 ------------